Artedys/Re-InsurBank-ARTedyX-DAO/README.md

 # Next Task: Deploy and test the contract on Mintlayer testnet.
 Conduct a security review, focusing on oracle integration.
 Document the contract and integrate with Mintlayer tools and platforms.

-# 3/ Re InsurBank ARTedyX DAO SVP (Special Purpose Vehicle) with Ethereum side-chain AND Bitcoin side-chain for catastrophe bonds and ReFi payments
+# 3/ Re InsurBank ARTedyX DAO SVP (Special Purpose Vehicle) with satellites data KPI on Ethereum side-chain AND Bitcoin side-chain for catastrophe bonds and ReFi payments

 Language > Specialist: Solidity & MLT > Smart Contract Developer
 Includes: Solidity, OpenZeppelin, ERC20, MLT-20, Oracles, External Data Integration, Atomic Swaps
 Requirements: V=2, emphasis on modularity, security, and gas efficiency

 ## Plan